 If you're returning to the classroom, you may have already earned college credits at another institution.
 Transferring those credits to your new school can decrease the time to degree completion and overall tuition costs.
 However, colleges and universities have different transfer credit policies, so be sure to research the policies at each prospective school to maximize your transfer credits.

 Schools do not automatically accept transfer credits.
 Instead, they evaluate your transcripts to determine which credits to accept.
-Colleges often only accept transfer credits from regionally accredited schools.
+Colleges often only accept transfer credits from institutionally accredited schools.
 Most also limit the number of credits you can transfer toward a degree.
-Additionally, while college credits never technically expire, some schools may decide to only accept credits earned within a particular time frame.
+Additionally, while college credits never technically expire, some schools may only accept credits earned within a particular time frame.

-General education credits tend to transfer most easily, while you may have to retake courses for the major — especially in fields that change rapidly, like technology.
-If you're returning to school, you should research each institution and speak to an advisor about the school's transfer policy.
+General education credits tend to transfer most easily, while you may have to retake courses for the major — especially in fields that change rapidly, like accounting information systems.
+If you're returning to school, research each institution and speak to an advisor about the transfer policy.

 Transferrable Credits

 Schools use the transcript review process to determine which transfer credits to accept.
 Public schools in the same state may have predetermined transfer agreements.
 Often, community colleges also maintain transfer agreements with nearby public institutions.
-You should pay close attention to prospective schools' policies about course equivalency, course levels, and quarter system versus semester system credit transfers.
+Pay close attention to prospective schools' policies about course equivalency, course levels, and quarter system vs. semester system credit transfers.

 College Credit for Work Experience